 The NHSCFA has the responsibility for the detection, investigation and prevention of fraud and economic crime within the NHS.
 Its aim is to lead the fight against fraud affecting the NHS and wider health service, by using intelligence to understand the nature of fraud risks, investigate serious and complex fraud, reduce its impact and drive forward improvements.

-Local NHS organisations are primarily accountable for dealing with economic crime risks in their own organisation.
-The NHSCFA's vision is about;

-working together to understand, find and prevent fraud, bribery and corruption in the NHS
+Local NHS organisations are primarily accountable for dealing with economic crime risks in the NHS.
+NHSCFA provides information and guidance to local LCFSs to improve antifraud, bribery and corruption work across the NHS.

 The NHSCFA's purpose is to: